searchingforvindication/searchingforvindication.github.com/_posts/2013-06-28-When-Was-The-Tabernacle-Built.md

 >And I had a baptismal service down on the river, on 1933, on the middle of June, about sixteenth or eighteenth of June.
 And standing out there, it had been so hot, for weeks.
 Hadn't had no rain for two or three weeks, and the country was burning up, nearly.
 And there was, I guess, around seven or eight thousand people on the bank.
 And I walked out in the water, with my seventeenth candidate, to baptize.
 And when I baptized, started to baptize, I said, "As I baptize thee with water, may the Lord Jesus..."

-Notice that Brother Branham indicated that he was the assistant pastor of Roy Davis' church when the church burned down.
+Notice Brother Branham indicated he was the assistant pastor of Roy Davis' church when the church burned down.

-This quote from _Taking Sides With Jesus_ preached in Jeffersonville, Indiana on June 1, 1962 also indicates Roy Davis' church burnt and Brother Branham took over the congregation:
+In _Taking Sides With Jesus_ preached in Jeffersonville, Indiana on June 1, 1962 Brother Branham also indicates Roy Davis' church burnt and Brother Branham took over the congregation:

 >Now, when I laid that cornerstone there that morning, I never felt that I'd ever be a pastor.
 It wasn't in my callings, at the beginning.
 And my first call was to be on the field of evangelism.
 That was many years ago.
 And started off, over here in a tent, just across the street.